RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 When a CA operating under this policy terminates operations before all certificates have expired, the CA signing keys shall be surrendered to the FPKIPA.

-This section does not apply to CAs that have ceased issuing new certificates but are continuing to issue CRLs until all certificates have expired.
-Such CAs are required to continue to conform with all relevant aspects of this policy (e.g., audit logging and archives).
+<span class="mark">This section does not apply to CAs that have ceased issuing new certificates but are continuing to issue CRLs until all certificates have expired.
+Such CAs are required to continue to conform with all relevant aspects of this policy (e.g., audit logging and archives).</span>

-Any issued certificates that have not expired, shall be revoked and a final long term CRL with a nextUpdate time past the validity period of all issued certificates shall be generated.
+<span class="mark">Any issued certificates that have not expired, shall be revoked and a final long term CRL with a nextUpdate time past the validity period of all issued certificates shall be generated.
 This final CRL shall be available for all relying parties until the validity period of all issued certificates has past.
-Once the last CRL has been issued, the private signing key(s) of the CA to be terminated will be destroyed.
+Once the last CRL has been issued, the private signing key(s) of the CA to be terminated will be destroyed.</span>

 Prior to CA termination, the CA shall provide archived data to an archive facility as specified in the CPS.
 As soon as possible, the CA will advise all other organizations to which it has issued certificates of its termination, using an agreed-upon method of communication specified in the CPS.